MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-conducting-a-sales-campaign.md

   - "sv-se"
 ---
 # Walkthrough: Conducting a Sales Campaign
 A campaign is any kind of activity that involves several contacts.
 An important part of setting up a campaign involves selecting the target audience for your campaign.
-For this purpose, in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], you create a segment, or a group of contacts using filters.
+For this purpose, in FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] --> -->, you create a segment, or a group of contacts using filters.

  You use these features in Sales & Marketing to carefully plan your marketing activities and to manage your interactions with contacts and customers.
 You can create campaigns and set up segments of your contacts for mailings and other types of interactions with your contacts and prospective customers.